 Two things come to mind when I think about Alphabet (NASDAQ:GOOG, NASDAQ:GOOGL) as a possible candidate for stocks to buy: SEO and advertising.
 Although I didn’t check, I’m sure that inquiries regarding the coronavirus have dominated Google’s search engines.
 I myself probably contributed to a good 10% of those searches.
 And that intense interest leads to advertising opportunities.

-As well, people who are stuck at home won’t have much to do.
+As well, people who are still stuck at home voluntarily or otherwise won’t have much to do.
 This encourages more web surfing, and thus more opportunities for online advertisements.
 Even for a huge company like Alphabet, the increased traffic should be notable, thus driving the case for GOOG stock.

 Robert Half International (RHI)

 During this crisis, companies like Twitter (NYSE:TWTR), Alphabet, and Amazon offered some of their employees to work from home, even before states’ shelter-in-place orders.
 Now, it seems like this tactical adjustment will become permanent, at least for leading tech firms.

 This is tremendous news for gig economy names like Fiverr (NYSE:FVRR).
 As the mainstream accepts remote work, FVRR should see long-term gains.
 However, shares are also overheated, which makes traditional employment agency Robert Half International (NYSE:RHI) comparatively more attractive.